 and food?
 Please make sure you tell

-.
+your cousins hello.
 I’ll let the letter

 develop before I write, Cheetah is dead

-and the country is falling apart
+and the country is falling apart.

 I won’t mention the crows or how Eric said,